hphelion/documentation/commercial/GA1/commercial.sirius-cli-workflow.md

 Enter the following command

-    source tripleo/tripleo-incubator/scripts/hp_ced_load_config.sh /root/overcloud-config.json
+    # source tripleo/tripleo-incubator/scripts/hp_ced_load_config.sh /root/overcloud-config.json

 ###Update Overcloud{#update-overcloud}

 Enter the following command to update the Overcloud

-	bash -x tripleo/tripleo-incubator/scripts/hp_ced_installer.sh --update-overcloud
+    # bash -x tripleo/tripleo-incubator/scripts/hp_ced_installer.sh --update-overcloud

-On completion of update, the Overcloud cinder will be configured with the StoreVirtual clusters and StoreServ CPG as backends
+On completion of update, the Overcloud cinder will be configured with the StoreVirtual clusters and StoreServ CPG as backends.

 ##More Information {#more-information}